sureshvenkatesan/nexus_asset_file_creator/README.md

 ./jfrog-nexus-migrator-<version>.sh ma --use-existing-asset-file="true"
 ```

 This `migrateArtifact` option expects a json file with a list of assets to migrate .

 Some customers generate this json file themselves , based on the `last_updated` date column in `raw_asset` table  , in the nexus database and pass it to the migrator tool .

 Some use this approach only for the daily deltas ( after first initial full sync is completed) .

+## Creating the asset json file:
 You can run the Postgres query like the following for a maven repository
 to determine the files you are interested to migrate: